 Like any other marketing or advertising investment, the primary reason is to make a sale – or many sales.
 Remarketing is an effective form of advertising – a small proportion users will think these ads are creepy, but others?
 They’ll respond to them.

 For example, in a Google case study Loews Hotel Group shifted 70 percent of their offline ad spend to online last year.
 They started using Contextual Targeting and Retargeting on Google’s Display Network.
 The overall results were very promising.
 Revenue increased 10 percent, bookings were up 9 percent, and unique site visitors increased 5 percent.
-But the most intriguing number might be the $60,000 in sales that their $800 from remarketing campaign produced.
+But the most interesting number might be the $60,000 in sales that their $800 from remarketing campaign produced.

 Underwater Audio, a company that sells waterproofed iPods, is another company that incorporates remarketing into its strategy.